nuochong/nativescript-vue-extend/README.md

 - `.ns-portrait`, `.ns-landscape`, `.ns-unknown` - classes that specify the application orientation
 - `.ns-modal` - a default CSS class is assigned to the root view of any modal view

+## Explorer Context Menu Page Creation

+Right-click on the folder and select "Add Vue File"

 ## How to use?

 1. Inside Visual Studio Code press